veeto

 Key Takeaways

-• Strengthens regulations on public insurance adjusters by requiring detailed service contracts and fee disclosures.
+• Strengthens regulations for public insurance adjusters by requiring detailed service descriptions and fee restrictions in contracts.

-• Extends contract cancellation period to 5 days during declared emergencies or disasters.
+• Extends contract cancellation period to 5 days for disaster victims and allows immediate cancellation for misrepresentation.

 Get Involved